 Snowflake

-Connect your Snowflake account and use Opal to manage and review access
+Learn how to connect your Snowflake account and use Opal to manage and review access.

 Opal's Snowflake App not only lets you manage access to your Snowflake Roles, but it also allows you to manage a Role's access to Securable Objects such as Databases, Schemas, and Tables.